Cloud providers¶

 None |

 OS image UUID override.
-Auto-selects Ubuntu GPU image when None. |
+Auto-selects an Ubuntu GPU image if not set. |

 instance_timeout |